ezapez/ezapez/README.md

  Hi there 👋

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: Praticing some coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning: Cyber Securty & AI
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: Anything!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: AI tracking
-- 💬 Ask me about ...
-- 📫 How to reach me:
+- 📫 How to reach me: Twitter Follow me @ezapEZ
-- ⚡ Fun fact: ...